Marula Mining Plc - Result of AGM & Directorate Change

 Result of AGM & Directorate Change

 Marula Mining (AQSE: MARU), an African focused mining investment company, announces that at the AGM held earlier today, resolutions 1, and 3 through 10 were duly passed.
-Resolution 2, an ordinary resolution seeking shareholder approval for Richard Lloyd's reappointment as a director of the Company pursuant to the Company's articles, was withdrawn after Mr Lloyd sought not to seek re-election.
+Resolution 2, an ordinary resolution seeking shareholder approval for Richard Lloyd's reappointment as a director of the Company pursuant to the Company's articles, was withdrawn after Mr Lloyd sought not to seek re-election as Mr Lloyd will be potentially taking on a non-board role within the Company.
 As a consequence, Richard Lloyd retires as a director by rotation and ceased to be a director of the Company at the conclusion of the AGM.

 The Directors of Marula are responsible for the contents of this announcement.
 This announcement contains inside information for the purposes of UK Market Abuse Regulation.